mahatoankit/CampusConvo/README.md

 5. Generate embeddings with `sentence-transformers` and store in vector database

 **Note:** High-quality, clean, and well-chunked data is the most critical factor for accurate RAG responses.

 ---

-## License

-[MIT License] – free for educational and research purposes

----